MattPinder/MastersProject/README.md

 	24 August 2016

 Rerunning local BLASTP with more stringent e-value criterion:
 C:\Users\Matt\Desktop\PROJECT\blast-2.4.0+\bin> blastp -db ../db/Kordia -query
 ../../AUP2_reformatted_2.txt -out AUP_Test_Results_2 -evalue 1e-040

-*Check how to set up and configure PROKKA databases Appears to be possible: https://github.com/tseemann/prokka/issues/95
+* Check how to set up and configure PROKKA databases; appears to be possible (https://github.com/tseemann/prokka/issues/95)

 Created new branch in the kordia_pathway_analysis repository in which to store my own work.